accellera-official/systemc/INSTALL.md

    the Project menu.

-5. From the C/C++ tab, select the Language properties and set 'Enable Run-Time Type Info' to Yes
+5. From the C/C++ tab, select the Language properties and set 'Enable Run-Time Type Info' to Yes.

 6. From the C/C++ tab, select the Command Line properties and add `/vmg` to the 'Additional Options:' box.